MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/itoa-s-itow-s.md

 ### Security issues

-These functions can generate an access violation if *`buffer`* does not point to valid memory and is not `NULL`, or if the length of the buffer is not long enough to hold the result string.
+These functions can generate an access violation if *`buffer`* doesn't point to valid memory and isn't `NULL`, or if the length of the buffer isn't long enough to hold the result string.

 ## Remarks